 All the herbal teas are available as samples so you can pick a few to try out for yourself.
 Have a go at blending some of them together.
 For example I find that if I mix Divine Green and Petals & Mint together in hot weather I get a beautiful cooling and energising drink for the whole morning that helps me 'get stuff done' even if the weather is humid and heavy.
 In cooler weather I like to blend Epic Red Chai with Sweet Devi to give me a super restorative blend to sip on cold evenings after completing the 'to do' list.

-As I only taking botanical medicine I always say "Consult your health care professional if you think any medication you are on might interfere (or interact) with the therapeutic properties of the ingredients of this blend".
+As I only use botanical medicine I recommend that if you are taking any pharmaceutical, you "Consult your health care professional if you think any medication you are on might interfere (or interact) with the therapeutic properties of the ingredients of this blend".
 In my experience it's not the herb that hurts, it's the pharmaceutical that carries known negative side effects we need to be concerned about.
 That said, if you have a pronounced condition that you have been receiving pharmaceutical treatment for then it is up to you to do your research and consider the implications of all avenues of help available to you.